$0 Turkey → Germany Skilled Worker Guide — Quick-Start Checklist

 1. Principal applicant arrives in Germany: Receives residence permit, begins employment.

-3. After principal applicant's German permit is issued: Spouse files family reunification visa application through iDATA in Turkey.
-Documentation includes principal applicant's permit copy, marriage certificate with apostille, own Adli Sicil Kaydı, and (if not Blue Card) A1 language certificate.
+3. As the principal applicant's status is documented: Spouse files the family reunification visa application through iDATA in Turkey.
+Documentation includes proof of the principal applicant's status, marriage certificate with apostille, own Adli Sicil Kaydı, and any language evidence required for the applicable route.

 4. iDATA appointment for spouse: Add 2 to 4 months for wait time; this is typically shorter than the initial skilled worker wait.